aleksander-rudolf/data-structures-and-algorithms/AVLTrees/README.md

 Traverse the binary search tree, starting at the top level (the root node), proceeding downwards level-by-level.
 At each level print out the nodes from left to right.
 In other words, do a breadth-first traversal.
 You may have to use a queue to implement this.
 Print the node data to a text file.

+## How to use the AVLTrees Java Program

+1. Compile the program:
+	- In command-line, navigate to the directory containing the following source code files;
+	  (AppDriver.java, Utility.java, AVLTree.java, Node.java, Queue.java)

+	- In the command-line, execute the following command: javac *.java

+2. Run the program:
+	- In command-line, execute the following command (specify the input/output file names): java AppDriver inputFileName outputFileName1 outputFileName2